 Urine protein electrophoresis testUrine protein electrophoresis; UPEP; Multiple myeloma - UPEP; Waldenström macroglobulinemia - UPEP; Amyloidosis - UPEP

-A urine protein electrophoresis is a test that estimates how much of certain proteins you have in your urine.
+The urine protein electrophoresis (UPEP) test is used to estimate how much of certain proteins are in the urine.

 How the Test is Performed

-The laboratory specialist will place the urine sample on special paper and apply an electric current.
-The various proteins move and form visible bands, which reveal the general amounts of each protein.
+After you provide a urine sample, it is sent to the laboratory.
+There, the laboratory specialist will place the urine sample on special paper and apply an electric current.
+The proteins move and form visible bands.
+These reveal the general amounts of each protein.

 How to Prepare for the Test

-Your health care provider may tell you to stop taking certain medicines that could interfere with the test.
+Your provider may tell you to stop taking certain medicines that could interfere with the test.
 Medicines that can affect test results include: